Coal tar: Medicinal

+Although coal tar topical products have been used to treat childhood psoriasis, this is an uncommon clinical practice, with risk of cancer development existing from long-term treatment.
+Coal tar as a monotherapy for childhood psoriasis has not been adequately studied.

+Adverse effects

+Possible adverse effects of using topical coal tar to treat psoriasis include folliculitis, skin irritation, contact dermatitis, phototoxicity, and changes in skin pigmentation and odor.

 Construction

 Coal tar was a component of the first sealed roads.
 In its original development by Edgar Purnell Hooley, tarmac was tar covered with granite chips.
 Later the filler used was industrial slag.
-Today, petroleum derived binders and sealers are more commonly used.
+Today, petroleum-derived binders and sealers are more often used.
 These sealers are used to extend the life and reduce maintenance cost associated with asphalt pavements, primarily in asphalt road paving, car parks and walkways.